aliciaxw/cleaner-twitter/README.md

 applicable to front page dashboard and individual profiles.

 ## how to use
-you will need some sort of userscript manager for your browser (tampermonkey for chrome, greasemonkey for firefox, etc.) create a new script and paste this code in. it should work automatically.
+you will need some sort of userscript manager for your browser (i have only tested this on tampermonkey for chrome, sorry firefox users!) create a new script and paste this code in, then save. should work automatically.

+note: there's a bit of a fake fix for a bug when switching urls without reloading - will result in minor increase in page loading time. i will fix eventually!